 If you are planning a pregnancy or not using contraception, daily PrEP can make sure that you don’t become HIV positive.

 But if you know that your partner is HIV positive, it is better for them to be on treatment first.
 If their viral load is undetectable, there will be no additional benefit from you using PrEP.

 However, if you become pregnant while taking PrEP, please talk to your doctor about whether or not continuing PrEP will be right for you.

 Outside the UK, many women living with HIV use PrEP drugs as part of HIV treatment during breastfeeding.

 Only very small amounts of FTC and TD are present in breast milk.
 These low levels are not harmful.

 This suggests that daily PrEP can be used safely if you breastfeed.

 UK website on women and PrEP

-A UK community website has lots of information about PrEP and women.
+UK community websites with lots of information about PrEP and women.

 Last updated: 1 November 2019.